Exhibitions

 Located at various spots are types of bollards, used to moor small boats and large ships.
 A few were made here in Townsville.

-These outside objects include the two oldest items in the Museum collection, both dating back to the 18th century.
+Outside objects include the two oldest items in the Museum collection, both dating back to the 18th century.
 A heavily corroded barrel of a naval six-pounder cannon is one of the many relics retrieved from the site where the British transport ship Cato was shipwrecked on the Great Barrier Reef in 1803.
 And a naval stock anchor commemorates the ill-fated French exploration expedition, commanded by Jean-Francois de Galaup La Perouse, which was wrecked at Vanikoro in 1788 with the loss of all lives.
 This particular anchor probably originated from one of the ships, the Astrolabe.